Carl Stockdale: Connection to the Murder of William Desmond Taylor

-Personal life
+Personal life and death

 On January 11, 1908, Stockdale married actress Clara Byers.
 The couple then acted together for two seasons at the Alisky and Grand theaters in Sacramento as members of the Lawrence and Sandusky stock theater troupe.
 On March 26, 1915, she sued him for divorce.
+He died of a heart attack on March 15, 1953, in Woodland Hills, California.
+He is buried in Hollywood Forever Cemetery.